kekeh/vsdatatable/README.md

 # vsdatatable

-**Simple single page datatable - AngularJS UI component**
+**Simple single page datatable - AngularJS UI reusable component**

 ## Description
 AngularJS directive which implements the datatable with many useful and configurable features.

 ### 1. virtualization
-* only visible items are rendered in the browser
+* only visible items are rendered in the browser.

 ### 2. paginator
 * pagination from the external data source is also supported (for example database).
-Not yet tested well!
 * configurable buttons
  - to first page
  - to previous page
  - to previous set of pages
- - to page number
+ - to page numbered
  - to next set of pages
  - to next page
  - to last page